Frances Widdowson: Career

 Widdowson worked as a policy analyst for the government of the Northwest Territories.
-While she worked in Yellowknife, she became interested in researching Canada's Aboriginal policy, directing her attention towards what she calls the "Aboriginal industry," which includes non-Indigenous lawyers and consultants acting as intermediaries between the government and Indigenous communities.
+While she worked in Yellowknife, she became interested in researching Canada's various policies regarding Indigenous peoples, directing her attention towards what she calls the "Aboriginal industry", which includes non-Indigenous lawyers and consultants acting as intermediaries between the government and Indigenous communities.
 She believes this industry prioritizes compensation and funding discussions over the quality of services provided and that they engage in lengthy legal battles, often lasting decades, during which government personnel change and the needs of the Indigenous communities are overlooked, while the intermediaries profit significantly from the settlements.

 In 2008, she published Disrobing the Aboriginal Industry with Albert Howard, which discussed these issues.
+Peter Kulchyski, professor of Native Studies at the University of Manitoba, writing for Canadian Dimension, gave the book a negative review, commenting, "There are moments, however, when their ethnocentrism does slide over into overt racism, like when they begin chapter ten, on traditional knowledge, with a discussion of the book Why Cats Paint, effectively implying that elders have the same absence of ability to think as cats have to create art", and that the authors "blithely ignore what is historically inconvenient to their argument—namely, history."

 Widdowson joined the faculty of MRU in 2008.
 She received tenure in 2011.

-While working at MRU, Widdowson has criticized the purpose of the Truth and Reconciliation Commission of Canada (TRC), particularly regarding residential schooling.
-She has voiced disagreement with the TRC's conclusion that the schools were "genocidal", as well as stated that the residential school system had educational benefits, despite their harms.
+While working at MRU, Widdowson questioned the purpose of the Truth and Reconciliation Commission of Canada (TRC), particularly regarding residential schooling.
+She has voiced disagreement with the TRC's conclusion that the schools were "genocidal", as well as stating that the residential school system had educational benefits, despite their harms.

-She has claimed Black Lives Matter caused harm to academia.
+In 2020, she said the Black Lives Matter movement cause "destroyed" the university.

 Considered a "champion of free speech" by some, Widdowson and a number of her colleagues took part in a "Twitter War" in 2020.
 This led to filings of a series of official complaints about harassment and bullying by Widdowson and also her colleagues.
 Several investigations determined that Widdowson had made some tweets which constituted harassment and that some of the complaints by Widdowson against her colleagues were substantiated.
 In July 2021, Widdowson filed a complaint against a colleague regarding his tweets.
 An investigation concluded in November 2021 that the tweets did not amount to harassment and deemed Widdowson's complaint as "malicious, frivolous, vexatious, and made in bad faith."
 Widdowson was fired in December 2021.
 In July 2024, an arbitrator ruled that Mount Royal University's firing of Widdowson was disproportionate to her actions.